 - How to Clean Stainless Steel Grill Grates?

 General Care Tips For Grill Brushes

-Tip #4: You don’t always have to do a deep cleaning, but we recommend that you always do a quick cleaning after using your brush.
+Tip #4: You don’t always have to do a deep cleaning, but we recommend that you always do a quick cleaning after using your grill brush.
 We recommend rinsing it off thoroughly to remove any BBQ sauce or charred meat.
 This will help preserve the bristles for much longer.

 Tip #5: Before you brush off your BBQ grill racks, we recommend setting your grill to its maximum temperature with the lid closed for 10 or 15 minutes.
 This will burn off any excess BBQ food pieces.

-If you use a dirty brush, your meat will taste different, and your grill won’t last as long.
+If you use a dirty grill brush, your meat will taste different, and your grill won’t last as long.
 We put our heads together to bring you a quick and easy guide for maintaining your grill brushes.